Chiral Discrimination in Helicity-Preserving Fabry-P\'erot Cavities

+Upon coming closer to the HP region, the DCT signal decreases, finally reaching a minimum and large negative value close to the crossover (located at $|\delta| = \sqrt{2}$) between the normal and HP regions, where it becomes possible to populate directly the helicity-preserving mode.
+The existence of such a region of strong negative DCT, is another important result of this paper: it is associated with an asymmetry in polarization content of the electromagnetic field stored inside the cavity (see Supplemental Material~\cite{SupMat}).
+The presence of such regions are promising to achieve enhanced chiral sensing, and is a general feature of the modeled cavity, as shown by \autoref{DCTchiralMir}.
+In addition, these regions allow to reveal the emergence of the chiral polaritons reported in \autoref{Fig2}: by increasing $\omega_{p}\sqrt{f}$, the position of the UP enters the blue region, and as a result the chiral material couples efficiently with the circularly polarized cavity mode.

-\textit{Chiral sensing.---} To reveal the consequences of this coupling with the cavity mode, we reconsider the HP cavity filled with the Pasteur medium of \autoref{Fig1}-d), and investigate the differential DCT~\cite{Thesis}, defined as:
+\textit{Chiral sensing.---} To reveal the consequences of this coupling with the cavity mode, we reconsider the HP cavity filled with the Pasteur medium of \autoref{Fig1}-d), and investigate the $\Delta DCT$~\cite{Thesis}, measured as: